OfficeDev/Microsoft-Teams-Samples/samples/bot-commands-menu/nodejs/README.md

 ---

 # Create a commands menu
-This sample add a command menu with a dropdown list of commands for your bot.Users can select a command from the list, which will insert the command string into the message box.
+This sample add a command menu with a dropdown list of commands for your bot.
+Users can select a command from the list, which will insert the command title into the compose box.
 Then, they can select Send to execute the command.

 ## Included Features
 * Bots